bjoernd/vim-ycm-tex/README.md

 Of course:

+* The completer uses hard-coded Linux shell commands and therefore won't work on Windows.

 * The BIB completion only considers BIB files in the current working directory.

 * BIB entries are assumed to start at the beginning of a line and have the format: